-Primary health care relates to the professional health care provided in the community, usually from a general practitioner (GP), practice nurse, pharmacist or other health professional working within a general practice.
+Primary health care relates to the professional health care provided in the community, usually from a general practitioner (GP), practice nurse, nurse practitioner, pharmacist or other health professional working within a general practice.

 Primary health care covers a broad range of health services, including diagnosis and treatment, health education, counselling, disease prevention and screening.